UniversalDevicesInc-PG3/udi-poly-notification/README.md

 (c) JimBoCA aka Jim Searle
 MIT license.

+## Features

+The node server allows you to
+1. Create canned messages and send them to a notification service easily thru an ISY program.
+  - These are good for simple messages that do not require any ISY system or variable information included
+2. Add a node to a scene to send messages when seen is controlled, or with a program turning the node on/off.
+  - Currently uses a set of hardcoded messages which can be extended as needed by the node author
+  - May allow configuration option to extend this list in the future.
+3. Send ISY Network resources to the node server REST interface where recipients are controlled by a program.
+  - This allows more control over the message data that is sent.

+In the future UDI has agreed to look into allowing 'Custom Content' to be parsed and passed to node serves which will be incorporated into this one as soon as possible!

 ## Support

 This is discussed on the forum post [Polglot V2 Notification Nodeserver](https://forum.universal-devices.com/topic/TBD/).
 You can ask questions there.
 If you have a bug or enhancement request filing an issue on the [Github Issue Page](https://github.com/jimboca/udi-poly-notification/issues) is preferred since it can easily get lost on the forum.